cognitedata/cdp-spark-datasource/README.md

 ## Run the project locally with spark-shell

-Download the jar-file and place it under SPARK_HOME/jars.

 Get an API-key for the Open Industrial Data project at https://openindustrialdata.com and run the following commands (replace <release> with the release you'd like, for example 1.0.0-rc1):

 ``` cmd